SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

            }
     ---
            override func simpleDescription() -> String {
-               return "An equilateral triagle with sides of length \(sideLength)."
+               return "An equilateral triangle with sides of length \(sideLength)."
            }
        }
     -> var triangle = EquilateralTriangle(sideLength: 3.1, name: "a triangle")